Italy: 7 places to travel to in the boot country is written by Ida Dreboldt Kofoed-Hansen.

 Northwestern Italy: Lakes Como, Garda and Maggiore

-This part of Italy has coastline towards the Mediterranean and is an obvious destination if you want to swim.
+This part of Italy has a coastline towards the Mediterraneanhavet and is an obvious destination if you want to swim.
 The Italian Riviera in the region of Liguria is known as a lovely holiday area with access to beautiful beaches.
-It is not only along the sea that there are bathing possibilities.
-Here are also the three large, beautiful lakes Lake Como, Lake Garda and Lake Maggiore.
-All three have glorious blue water, stunning scenery and delicious food nearby.

 On Lake Maggiore you will find three small islands called the Borromean Islands, which are definitely worth a visit.
 They are located right next to each other and one houses a small fishing village, the other a palace and the third a botanical garden.
 They were created by Italian counts a little over 400 years ago, where they gave free rein to the imagination.